krisrjensen/csc730/README.md

 ### Assignment 6: Measuring Performance – ROC and PR Curves
 Kris Jensen
-In this assignment, we generate Receiver Operating Char- acteristic (ROC) and Precision-Recall (PR) curves using the MNIST and MNIST-C data on a probability density-based anomaly detection method of our choice.
+In this assignment, we generate Receiver Operating Characteristic (ROC) and Precision-Recall (PR) curves using the MNIST and MNIST-C data on a probability density-based anomaly detection method of our choice.
 The MNIST-C dataset is a corrupted version of the original MNIST dataset,